ANALYSIS-Soaring battery costs fail to cool electric vehicle sales

 Vehicle manufacturers like Mercedes-Benz MBGn.DE will likely shift increases to customers if their raw material prices keep rising.
 "We need to keep margins," Chief Technology Officer Markus Schaefer told Reuters.

 But EV shoppers have so far not been deterred.
-Global EV sales in the first quarter jumped nearly 120%, according to estimates by EV-volumes.com.
 China’s Nio, Xpeng and Li Auto delivered record EV sales in March.
 Tesla delivered a record 310,000 EVs in the first quarter.

 ‘DIFFERENT KIND OF TIPPING POINT’